Never seek dietary advice in a hair loss forum

 Wrong.
 There are three caveats that muddy this connection.
 And, unfortunately, these caveats get misinterpreted all the time by listicles about the “best” foods to stop hair loss.

-Caveat #1: for a diet to cause telogen effluvium, your nutrient deficiency must be incredibly severe
+Caveat #1: for a diet to cause telogen effluvium, your nutrient deficiency must often be severe

 Most studies showing a connection between nutrition and hair loss were conducted on children, individuals with genetic mutations, or impoverished populations in the third world – all of whom had severe nutrient deficiencies (often for years) prior to developing thinning hair.
 For example: